Amortization of CapEx in CAM: Three Tests Every Tenant Should Apply

 Many leases allow amortization of capital projects that reduce operating costs, but only up to the amount of annual savings generated.
 The logic: if a new HVAC system saves $30,000 per year in energy costs, tenants can be charged for up to $30,000 per year as CapEx amortization.

-This exception is highly abused.
+This exception is frequently abused.
 Landlords estimate savings optimistically, do not reduce the charge even when savings do not materialize, and continue billing after the amortization period ends.

 Start here.
 Read your lease's definition of Operating Expenses and the list of exclusions.
 If capital expenditures are excluded without exception, any amortization charge is improper.
 If exceptions exist, identify which exception applies to this specific project.